fiidalgo/portfolio/README.md

    ---
    ```

-Each Markdown heading automatically receives an id derived from its text.
-Use
-that id in your `sidebarItems` to create navigation links.
-Write LaTeX
-expressions inside `$...$` or `$$...$$` and they will be rendered automatically
-when the site is built or served.
+Each Markdown heading receives an id derived from its text.
+Use that id in your `sidebarItems` to create navigation links.
+Write LaTeX expressions inside `$...$` or `$$...$$` and they will be rendered automatically when the site is built or served.